frabjous/open-guide-editor/doc/installation.md

     The above can probably be easily installed with your distribution's package manager, on any mainstream Linux distro.
 You do not need to install them all, however, if you don’t need the [routines](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md) that use them, or want to define your own using alternative tools such as, for example, the (slower but ubiquitous) [poppler](https://poppler.freedesktop.org/) utilities in place of mutool.

-3. You will need to have installed the programs used in the installation process, which include [git](https://git-scm.com/) and [npm](https://www.npmjs.com/), but there's a good chance that you'll have these installed already.
+3. You will need the programs used in the installation process to be installed, which include [git](https://git-scm.com/) and [npm](https://www.npmjs.com/), but there's a good chance that you'll have these installed already.

 4. You will need to be able to run a [PHP](https://www.php.net/)-capable web-server.
 For personal use, the [php testing server](https://www.php.net/manual/en/features.commandline.webserver.php) may suffice.
 It may work with earlier versions, but I recommend using PHP version 8.x or above.